Dematerialism

 Our Crisis

+Our crisis has a physical component and an imaginary component.
+The physical component comes from limitations in the quantities of land, water, consumable energy, and the environment itself.
+The ecological footprint of the human race exceeds the carrying capacity of Earth.
+The imaginary component is instability in the monetary system caused by excessive debt and excessive monetary inequality.
 To ameliorate the physical crisis we must eliminate the imaginary one.
 I do not mean that indebtedness, poverty, and wealth are imaginary; but, rather, that we can eliminate all three with the application of our imaginations without affecting the physical universe.
 Stabilizing our population and reducing our ecological footprint will ultimately have a desirable effect upon the universe.

 Regardless of what the people want, the owners of the country want to retain their positions of power, privilege, and wealth.
 Naturally, they despise the idea of government control of the economy and the means of production; however, when a crisis arises that they cannot handle, they readily accede to crisis socialism to save them.
-During World War II, without adopting socialism completely, they
+During World War II, without adopting socialism completely, they allowed rationing, wage and price control, and management of vital industries by government employees (albeit members of the traditional ruling class) even if they were paid only one dollar per year.

 To respond appropriately to resource and environmental limits, we need to establish crisis socialism.
 However, to eliminate debt, we need to repudiate the US dollar; and, to eliminate inequality, we need to pay everyone the same even if no work can be found for them to replace the inessential work from which they were furloughed to reduce our consumption of fossil fuels and our ecological footprint.
 After all, the requirement that every citizen does useful work to get paid and the requirement that the pay should be commensurate with the value of the work are completely imaginary.
 The idea that everyone should be allowed to get as much money as he can is completely wrong.

 But crisis socialism is a long way from Dematerialism.
 For example, most of us still think about money as the reward for contributing something useful to our community.
 The amount of money we acquire is the score in the game of life.
 Instead, we should think of money as a way to measure our consumption of scarce natural capital, which we can do once again with a rational monetary system based upon physical quantities which we now have scientific ways to measure rather than letting markets set prices.
-Belief in the invisible hand” of the market is now quite generally recognized as belief in magic and, as such, no better than belief in astrology.
+Belief in the “invisible hand” of the market is now quite generally recognized as belief in magic and, as such, no better than belief in astrology.
 We shall show that there is no way to justify anything but equality in consumption.

-Definitions Dematerialism
+Definitions

 Dematerialism refers to any political economy in which, due to the structure and arrangement of the institutions, it is not possible for any member of the community to acquire more wealth or material resources than another.
 Resource dominance hierarchies cannot arise.
 In fact, the individual's share in the net production of the community is not in play.
 The term may be applied to the belief in or dedication to such a political economy.
 The principal justification for this work is that it corrects the problems with Marxism that have contributed to previous attempts to replace Capitalism, which, as we shall see, is intrinsically unsustainable.